 The last point is the hardest for you to assess.
 Your IVA firm may have said you can afford to pay £75 a month to the IVA – that sounds as though it is more than the £50 maximum allowed for a DRO.
 But the DRO calculations are different, so you could still qualify.

 The best thing to do is to talk to an adviser who can look in detail and say if you can have a DRO.
-If you would like to do this on the phone, call National Debtline, or to do this in person, go to your local Citizens Advice if you would like to sit down with an adviser.
+If you would like to do this on the phone, call National Debtline, or go to your local Citizens Advice if you would like to sit down with an adviser.

 Is switching to a DRO a good idea?

-This mainly depends to how far you are through the five year IVA.
-If you are early in your IVA, changing to a DRO usually makes excellent sense.
-The DRO will be all over in a year.
-The only downside is that the DRO will be on your credit record for six years, but that’s pretty minor.
-If you are having problems in the first half of your IVA you may never get to the end of it, so taking action now is a good idea.
+If you are having big problems in the first half of your IVA you may never get to the end of it, so taking action now is a good idea.

-- if your payments could be reduced to an affordable level.
+- reducing your payments to an affordable level.
 Your IVA firm will be able to reduce them by 15%.
-If a larger cut is needed, your creditors would be asked to approve this; or
+If a larger cut is needed, your creditors would be asked to approve this;

-- if your IVA could be ended on a “funds paid to date” basis.
+- finishing your IVA on a “funds paid to date” basis.
 This is completing your IVA so your debts are wiped out, not failing your IVA.
 It would mean you don’t have to pay any more.
-This will depend on your situation but it’s more likely to be accepted later in your IVA.
-In your last year this should definitely be tried first, rather than failing the IVA and starting a DRO.
+The further you are through your IVA the more likely this is to be approved – in your last year this should definitely be tried first, rather than failing the IVA and starting a DRO!

 How do you change to a DRO?

 There isn’t a simple way to switch over.
-Your IVA needs to be terminated first, so you have to stop paying.
-Tell your IVA firm what you are doing and that you want the IVA to fail as soon as possible.
+Your IVA needs to fail first, so you have to stop paying.
+Tell your IVA firm that you are stopping making your IVA payments and that you want the IVA to fail as soon as possible.

-You don’t need to worry that you will get hassled by your creditors when you stop paying the IVA firm.
-They can’t do this until the IVA has terminated, and from that point it will be quick to apply for a DRO – go back to the adviser you spoke to earlier about this.
+Don’t worry that you will get hassled by your creditors when you stop paying the IVA firm.
+They can’t do this until the IVA has terminated.